 Themes are a Promise to Solve Problems, Not Build Features.

 You then arrange these themes across different time horizons covering the Present, Near Term and Future.
 They're usually labelled as Now, Next and Later.
-Items closer to the present will be better smaller, better-understood items with more explicit scope, just like your product backlog.
+Items closer to the present will be smaller, better-understood items with more explicit scope, just like your product backlog.
 These time horizons are the real differentiator - as traditional roadmaps list promised features arranged across a timeline with pre-agreed specifications and delivery dates.

 So how does a theme-based roadmap work?

-Much like a backlog of user stories, you'll priorities the opportunities and problems.
+Much like a backlog of user stories, you'll prioritise the opportunities and problems.
 Next, you'll arrange these themes over three or four columns.
 From left to right, they'll read Now, Next and Later.
 Once complete, you'll have produced something which resembles an agile board.